 Civil unions provide legal recognition to the couples' relationship and provide legal rights to the partners similar to those accorded to spouses in marriages.

 Six states adopted civil unions available to both same-sex and opposite-sex couples including:

 However, Delaware and Rhode Island replaced their civil union provisions with same-sex marriage that took effect on July 1 and August 1, 2013, respectively.

 Civil unions were first legal in 1999 in the state of Vermont as a means to provide the same state benefits, civil rights, and protections of the law to same-sex couples as married couples.
 Civil unions were therefore often sought after by same-sex couples who lived in states that did not recognize same-sex marriage.

 Civil union benefits vary among the handful of states that allow same-sex civil unions and may include benefits relating to title, tenure, wrongful death, loss of consortium, adoption, group health insurance, emergency care, property ownership, and tort actions under contracts.

-Similar to civil unions, domestic partnerships are a form of relationship that gives limited state rights to both same-sex and opposite-sex couples who live together but wishes to remain unmarried or prohibited by law.
+Similar to civil unions, domestic partnerships are a form of relationship that gives limited state rights to both same-sex and opposite-sex couples who live together but wish to remain unmarried or whose marriage is prohibited by law.
 Unlike civil unions, however, which are only legal in a handful of states, domestic partnerships are offered at either the state or city level, such as in New York and San Francisco.
 In addition, couples in domestic partnerships may receive domestic partner benefits at companies or organizations - such as employment benefits -- depending on the state.